 The plank is an isometric exercise that challenges core strength and increases endurance and mobility.
 It works the entire abdominal muscles, including obliques, rectus abdominis, and transverse abdominis.

-Having solid abdominal muscles provide stability to your lower body and helps improve posture.
+Having solid abdominal muscles provides stability to your lower body and helps improve posture.
 It just requires 60 seconds to fire up your core.

 How to: Lie on your forearms and toes with your hands beneath your face or chest.
 Brace your core and hold in that position for as long as possible.